-I'm so grateful to be able to learn and train here at my beloved home program, and in my free time I enjoy painting, sketching, training/playing with my dog Lula, and playing Nintendo switch with my friends and family.
-I'm also a fan of the true crime genre, and love watching documentaries and listening to podcasts like "Dr. Death," "Serial," "Up and Vanished," "MFM," and "The Shrink Next Door," just to name a few!
+I'm so grateful to be able to learn and train here at my beloved home program, I truly wouldn’t have chosen to train anywhere else!
+And in my free time I enjoy painting, sketching, training/playing with my dog Lula, and playing Nintendo switch with my friends and family.
+I'm also a fan of the true crime genre, and love watching documentaries and listening to podcasts like "Dr. Death," "Serial," "Up and Vanished," “In the Dark,” “Let’s Not Meet,” "MFM," and "The Shrink Next Door," just to name a few!

 Saatchi Patell, MD